wp-blocks/squashify/readme.md

 **\[path\]** This section contains the in and out keys, which specify the input and output directories, respectively.

 **\[\<format\>\]** This section specifies the compression options for a specific image format, where <format> is one of the supported formats listed above.
-The available keys are compressor and quality for most formats, and options for SVGs.
+The available keys are compressor and quality for most formats, and settings for SVGs.
 Here's an example .squash file:

 ```ini